-All men, women, children, and even babies and newborns (health permitting), should attend Shul to hear the Aseret Hadibrot.
-The congregation stands during the reading of the Aseret Hadibrot, facing the Sefer Torah (within the guidelines of the Health Ministry).
+The Chabad custom is that all men, women, children, and even babies and newborns (health permitting), should attend Shul to hear the Aseret Hadibrot.
+The congregation stands during the reading of the Aseret Hadibrot, facing the Sefer Torah.

 Maftir is usually given to a learned and prominent person, due to the special significance of the Haftorah.
 The congregants read along in an undertone, and some have the custom to stand up while reading it.